What’s it all about?

 What is Sportily?

 Sportily is part of the LIFE vision in the Diocese of Gloucester.
 It has been commissioned by Bishop Rachel with a vision for transforming the Church’s engagement with children, young people and their families through excellent local sport and spiritual well-being provision.

 “Fluff it.
 Duff it.
 Score it.
 Smash it.
 Whatever you do, just give it a go”.
 That’s Sportily’s motto for sport and for life.
-Sport and Faith Leaders in Sportily locations are working alongside existing worshipping communities leading sports clubs, residential camps, coaching a variety of sport teams and providing high quality PE lessons, through partnerships with primary and secondary schools.
-In all of these contexts young people will have the opportunity to explore and learn about the Christian faith and God’s love for them.
+Sport and Faith Leaders in Sportily locations are working alongside existing worshipping communities leading sports clubs, residential camps, coaching a variety of sport groups and providing high quality PE lessons, through partnerships with primary and secondary schools.
+In all of these contexts young people have the opportunity to explore Christian faith and encounter God’s love for them.

 Sportily is committed to providing the best quality sports coaching and education, with fun and joy being at the heart of all the sessions.
 What matters is that everyone can have a laugh while joining in.

 But Sportily isn’t just about the provision of sports sessions, the intention is that this engagement will lead to the intentional formation of new worshipping communities, using the 7 spaces work pioneered by George Lings of the Church Army.

-As relationships develop and children and young people make the decision to become followers of Jesus Christ, the hope is that new worshipping communities will be formed, more suited to their personalities and culture.
-The long-term vision for the Sportily network is to take on permanent health and fitness buildings, which can also become the homes for new Church communities.
+As relationships develop and children and young people make the decision to become followers of Jesus Christ, they will help to form and shape new forms of church.
+The long-term vision is also that Sportily will take on permanent health and fitness buildings, which can also become the homes to new Church communities.

 Why is the Diocese of Gloucester investing in this?

-- 95% of people in our communities are currently unconnected with Church.
+- 95% of people in our communities nationwide are currently unconnected with Church.
 The Church needs to take some radical steps to be outward-facing and be where the people are.
-85% of parishes in the Diocese of Gloucester have 5 or fewer under 16s attending Sunday Worship.
-This potentially equates to approximately just two families in the church.

 - Sport is the highest voluntary group participation activity that children and young people do.
 Over 55% of children and young people attend out of school sports provision compared to 1% who go to Church.

 - Sport is a widely acknowledged social need and local sports provision for young people is fast diminishing.
-This trend is likely to be made worse by Covid-19.
-We want to meet the needs and support young people in their local communities.
-They are our future.
+The Diocese wants to meet this social needs and support young people in their local communities.

 Where will we find Sportily Sports Ministers?

 The network is committed to the training and development of our Sports Ministers and their leadership skills, celebrating their vocation to sports ministry.
-We are incredibly fortunate in the diocese to have worked alongside PSALMS for a number of years.
+We are incredibly fortunate in the Diocese to have worked alongside PSALMS for a number of years.

 PSALMS started in 2005 in Painswick, when they realised that many young people, especially boys, spent their Sundays on the football pitch or engaging in other active pursuits.
 This lead a group of Christians to start engaging with young people through sports ministry.